biolink/biolink-model/guidelines/understanding-the-model.md

 In Biolink Model, slots represent properties that a class can have.

-A slot is similar to `rdf:Property` where it can link,
+A slot is similar to `rdf:Property` where it can link
   - an instance of a class to another instance of a class
   - an instance of a class to a literal/data type

-In Biolink Model slots are used to represent,
+In Biolink Model slots are used to represent
   - [Predicates](#Predicates)
   - [Node Properties](#Node%20Properties)
   - [Edge Properties](#Edge%20Properties)